 On examination skin condition was normal , no sign of inflammation with mild effusion Varus instability present with Passive Rom 10 to 120 degree

 Current xray shows tibial tray subsidence with loosening with varus collapse of proximal tibial bone Blood infection markers were within normal limits.

 Plan for revision TKR left knee.
 Intraop medial defect was found on tibial side with uneven tibial surface after removal of the component Femur side component was also found to be loose with ligamentous imbalance.
 So RHK revision TKR was performed using medial half block on tibial side to augment the defect with stem extension and while on femur side normal component with stem extension used and inserted with cement.

-After the surgery, the deformity of the knees has been corrected and she has regained full and stable range of movement.
+After the surgery, the deformity of knee has been corrected and balanced and she has regained full and stable range of movement.
 She is walking comfortably.

 84 yrs /f had underwent bilateral TKR in 2014.
 Left side knee got infected after 6 months postoperative period for which multiple debridement done but infection didn’t subside so stage 1 revision left sided done using cement sapcer in 2018.
 Infection subsided and patient was planned for stage 2 revision TKR using Link Locking Prosthesis after 6 months of antibiotic free period with no infection at surgical site

 - Stage 2 revision done with using Link Locking hinge knee Link prosthesis with cement and closure done in layers

 - After the surgery, the deformity of knee has been corrected and she has regained full and stable range of movement. she is walking comfortably.

 - Revision TKR in the scenario of infection is challenging.
 At our center we have successfully managed many such cases.